DreamWorks Dragons: Rescue Riders

-DreamWorks Dragons: Rescue Riders is an American animated television series in the How to Train Your Dragon franchise produced by DreamWorks Animation Television for Netflix.
+DreamWorks Dragons: Rescue Riders is an American children’s animated television series in the How to Train Your Dragon franchise produced by DreamWorks Animation Television for Netflix.
 The show premiered on September 27, 2019, and its second season was released on February 7, 2020.
 Three specials were released in March, July and November 2020.

 In November 2021, the series moved to Peacock for four more seasons.
 The sixth and final season was released on September 29, 2022.

 Premise

 The series follows Dak and Leyla, human twins raised by dragons who have developed, as a result, a unique ability to directly communicate with them, helping and rescuing dragons and the people of the town of Huttsgalor.